Turtling (gameplay)

 Turtling is a gameplay strategy that emphasizes heavy defense, with little or no offense.
 A player who turtles minimizes risk to themselves while baiting opponents to take risks in trying to overcome the defenses.

 In practice, games are often designed to punish turtling through various game mechanics.
-Consequently, while turtling strategies are usually simple enough for novices to learn and are effective as such, they are easily defeated by experienced players who understand the game's methods to counter them.

 As a metaphor, turtling refers to the defensive posture of a turtle, which retracts its limbs into its hardened shell for protection against predators.
 A player who concentrates on defense is said to behave like a turtle, reluctant to leave the safety of its shell for fear of suffering a lethal attack.

 Fighting games

 In the world of fighting games, especially those of the 2D variety, a turtle style of play is a defensive style that focuses on patience, positioning, timing, and relatively safe attack options to slow down the pace of the game and minimize the number of punishable mistakes made during the course of the match.
 This style can be very useful in timed matches, as it allows a player to deal a small amount of damage to an opponent, and then win the match by running down the clock.
 If available, players can turn off the timer to prevent such a strategy.
 Turtling can also be used to force an opponent into making punishable mistakes while minimizing the damage one takes.
 This is especially true when using projectile-heavy characters that are able to both maintain the pressure and stay out of harm's way.
 In a few other cases, turtling can be an effective strategy to minimize the offensive effects of temporary buffs.

 Game mechanics can be designed specifically to discourage turtling.
 For example, super attack meters may build up faster when using aggressive attacks, and may even decrease as a result of blocking or not attacking.
-Games can also offer a greater variety of possible hit locations (e.g. utilizing mix-ups) that make it more difficult for a defender to successfully guess how to block or counter.
+Games can also offer a greater variety of possible hit locations (e.g., utilizing mix-ups) that make it more difficult for a defender to successfully guess how to block or counter.
 Super Smash Bros. has a character's shield shrink as it is used and takes damage, but it will regenerate when not in use.
-It is also possible to "poke" shields, or hit vulnerable spots outside of a character's shield while their shield is active, which is easier against smaller shields but can be circumvented by positioning the shield with the control stick.
+It is also possible to "poke" shields, or hit vulnerable spots outside a character's shield while their shield is active, which is easier against smaller shields but can be circumvented by positioning the shield with the control stick.
 If the shield shrinks too much, it will shatter and stun the player for a short period of time.

 However, turtling is still possible because of various characters who rely heavily on projectiles.